 Since we inputted the demographic targeting, let’s start with Page Likes.

-Top categories provide a broad overview of the types of pages this audience likes on Facebook.
-This will come in handy if you wanted to target specific pages, in hope of reaching this audience.
+Top Categories provide a broad overview of the types of pages this audience likes on Facebook.
+This will come in handy if you wanted to target specific pages or interests related to them, in hope of reaching this audience.

 You can also monitor these pages to see what type of posts or engagement they’re getting from their audience.
 Plus, use this information to target websites on Google’s Display Network or through your programmatic vendor of choice.